-At the very end of 2014, a new EP called Owen Mountain, by a new band called Cup Winners' Cup, appeared on the internet, and I've been listening to it a whole heaven of a lot since then.
+At the very end of 2014, a new EP called Owen Mountain, by a new band called Cup Winners' Cup, appeared on the internet, and I've been listening to it rather a lot since then.
 Cup Winners' Cup, if you didn't know already, is the latest musical project of Bristol's Bert Clark.
-The past year or so has been a busy one for Bert, aside from recording a bunch of sad and beautiful acoustic EPs under the name Black Terror, he also co-founded, recorded and went on tour with Hallie And The Annies, and it's been a real pleasure for me to follow his activities, never knowing what he might do next but always confident that, whatever it is, it will be great.
+The past year or so has been a busy one for Bert, aside from recording a bunch of sad and beautiful acoustic EPs under the name Black Terror, he also co-founded, recorded and went on tour with Hallie and the Annies, and it's been a real pleasure for me to follow his activities, never knowing what he might do next but always confident that, whatever it is, it will be great.

 Owen Mountain is an EP that I would recommend to just about anybody, if you don't know Bert's previous stuff, don't worry, this is a perfect place to begin and work your way back from.

 Since the release of the EP, a video has been made for the lead song, At the Top of Owen Mountain, and you can view it below.
 It is an absolute joy to watch.
 In it, we see Bert, training in preparation for his climb of the eponymous Owen Mountain, with his Hallie and the Annies bandmate, Ellis Jones, playing the role of his coach.